Verifying the Consistency of Remote Untrusted Services with Conflict-Free Operations: Analysis

-To conclude the argument, we only have to show that the abort status for all operations in the sequences is the same.
-Then they will produce the same responses and the same final state.
-Note that when $C_i$ executes some operation~$o$ he either computes a response according to~$F$ or aborts the operation, declaring its status to be \str{success} or \str{abort}, respectively.
-For operations in $\rho$ this is clear from the protocol as the status is included in the \str{broadcast} message.
-And whenever $C_i$ later obtains $o$ again as a pending-self operation in~$\omega$ at some index~$l$, he verifies that it is the same operation as previously at index~$l$ and applies or skips it as before according to the status remembered in~$Z[l]$.
-Hence, the responses of $C_i$ from executing the operations in $\alpha_i$ respect the specification of~$F'$.
+To conclude the argument, we still have to show that the abort status for every operation $o_j \in \alpha_i$ is the same for any client $C_k$ (including $C_k = C_i$) who confirms~$o_j$, and $C_j$ (who has committed~$o_j$).
+Then they will produce the same responses and same state.
+Note that when $C_j$ executes $o_j$, he either computes a response according to~$F$ or aborts the operation, declaring its status to be \str{success} or \str{abort}, respectively (L\ref{c:conflict:no}--L\ref{c:conflict:end}).
+The status~$z$ is signed, sent to~$S$ in the \str{commit} message, and should be received in the \str{broadcast} message (L\ref{c:bc:begin}) by~$C_k$.
+Since $C_k$ has confirmed $o_j$, he has verified the \str{commit} signature and this implies that the status taken into account by $C_k$ is also equal to~$z$, as used to determine whether he updates the state with~$o_j$ (L\ref{c:confirm}--L\ref{c:doapply}).

-The remainder of $\pi_i$ consists of $\beta_i$, whose operations $C_i$ executes himself using $F'$.
-Hence, $\pi_i$ satisfies the sequential specification of~$F'$. \end{proof}